barrucadu/yukibot/README.md

 ### Yukibot

-If we've done Boota right, this will just be a collection of commands and event handlers we register, along with some default configuration.
+If we've done Asakura right, this will just be a collection of commands and event handlers we register, along with some default configuration.

 Things we probably want: